 NOTE: = Boxes represent the entering of your 4-digit user code.

-SECURITY FUNCTIONS

-Checking system status: STATUS

-To arm in STAY mode:

-To restart exit delay: STAY (only if programmed and system armed in Stay mode)

-To arm in AWAY mode: + AWAY

-To arm with NO DELAY:

-To arm if Quick Arm is active: AWAY or STAY (hold down for at least 2 seconds)

-To disarm system and silence alarms:

-To bypass a zone(s): + BYPASS + 2-digit zone number(s)

-To turn Chime mode on or off: FUNCTION + CHIME

-Security code is not required if Quick Arm is active.
+SECURITY FUNCTIONS Checking system status: STATUS To arm in STAY mode: To arm in STAY mode: To arm in STAY mode: To restart exit delay: + STAY OR STAY on Stay mode.)
+To arm in AWAY mode: To arm with NO DELAY: To arm if Quick Arm is active: AWAY or STAY (hold down for at least 2 seconds) To disarm system and silence alarms: To bypass a zone(s): + BYPASS + 2-digit zone number(s) To turn Chime mode on or off: FUNCTION + CHIME Security code is not required if Quick Arm is active.
 Instead, press and hold down the STAY or AWAY key.

-MESSAGE CENTER

-To record a message: FUNCTION + RECORD

-To stop recording before end of 85 secs:

-To play back a message: FUNCTION + PLAY

-To skip a message: []

-To delete all messages: FUNCTION + DELETE (during message replay)

-VOLUME ADJUSTMENT

-To adjust message playback/announcement volume: FUNCTION + VOLUME + [3] or [6]

-To mute system announcements: - FUNCTION + VOLUME + OFF

-To restore/unmute announcements: FUNCTION + VOLUME + [3] or [6]

-SPEAKER PHONE OPERATION

-To enter speaker phone mode: [#] + AUX

-To exit speaker phone mode: OFF

-To enable/disable (toggle) ringer: [#] + VOLUME + AUX

-To return keypad to telephone mode (after clearing an alarm or trouble or disarming the system): [#] + AUX

-To flash (switch between two calls using call waiting): AUX

-To return to first call wait at least two (2) seconds and enter AUX again.
+MESSAGE CENTER To record a message: FUNCTION + RECORD To stop recording before end of 85 secs: OFF To play back a message: FUNCTION + PLAY To skip a message: [] To delete all messages: FUNCTION + DELETE (during message replay) VOLUME ADJUSTMENT To adjust message playback/announcement volume: FUNCTION + VOLUME + [3] or [6] To mute system announcements: FUNCTION + VOLUME + OFF To restore/unmute announcements: FUNCTION + VOLUME + [3] or [6] SPEAKER PHONE OPERATION To enter speaker phone mode: [#] + AUX To exit speaker phone mode: OFF To enable/disable (toggle) ringer: [#] + VOLUME + AUX To return keypad to telephone mode (after clearing an alarm or trouble or disarming the system): [#] + AUX To flash (switch back and forth between two calls using call waiting): AUX (wait at least two (2) seconds before pressing AUX again)